-(And I definitely recommend some kind of footwear.
+(And I definitely recommend some kind of footwear, unlike in the picture!
 Even if it’s just cute sandals.
 Hello, glass??)

 Nope.
 California law forbids bikes on sidewalks.
 Ride either on bike paths or the road.
 (See SantaMonicaPD.org)

-OPTIONS FOR CYCLING THE STRAND BIKE PATH: Pros, Cons and Vendors
+OPTIONS FOR CYCLING THE STRAND in Los Angeles

-Okay, now it’s time to dig into the actual options for cycling The Strand.
+Okay, now it’s time to dig into the actual options for cycling The Strand in Los Angeles.
 Here we go!

-Those that have used the bike share systems in Santa Monica generally say that it’s very easy and there are lots of hubs.
+Those that have used the Santa Monica bike share systems generally say that it’s very easy and there are lots of hubs.
 You can either buy a pass right at the kiosk or online.
 However, you should also be aware of the complaints.
 These include the bikes themselves being heavy and poorly maintained.
-The stations can fill up so you can’t return the bike to the spot you’d planned to.
+Stations can fill up so you can’t return the bike to the spot you’d planned to.
 And a faulty locking mechanism led to some customers being charged more than they should’ve been.